Qbox-project/qbx_police/.github/pull_request_template.md

 If your PR is to fix an issue mention that issue here

 **Questions (please complete the following information):**
-- Have you personally loaded this code into an updated qbcore project and checked all it's functionality? [yes/no] (Be honest)
+- Have you personally loaded this code into an updated qbox project and checked all it's functionality? [yes/no] (Be honest)
 - Does your code fit the style guidelines? [yes/no]
 - Does your PR fit the contribution guidelines? [yes/no]